a collection of notes on areas of personal interest

 Note below that Gian.
 Domenico’s father’s family name is given as ‘Cassino’.
 I understand from a member of one of these two families that, in addition to Cassino, the Cassini family is also related to Cassio, Cassius and Cassin.

-which can be roughly translated as:
+This might be loosely translated as:

 Finally, I have decided to name the different Cassinis and Maraldis in accordance with their country of birth.
 I realise that this is most problematic with the first Cassini, Giovanni Domenico Cassini – or Jean Dominique Cassini in France – but, as his origin is fiercely recognised in Italy, I believe it reasonable.